twilio/sourd.io/README.md

 #### Enclosures: What you need to make it pretty
 - A way to print the .stl files found in the `/enclosure` folder of this repo.
 You can use a 3D printer, or go through a third-party service like 3D Hubs.
 - 11 x M2.2 8mm screws
-- 1 x Ball jar with canning lid (the one where the center is removable)
+- 1 x Ball jar with 2 1/2 inch canning lid (the one where the center is removable)
 - Hot Glue Gun (if you want your sourd.io to have ears and a hat)

 ### Putting it together